SUBMISSIONS

 Prepare your digital submission.

 Prepare and polish your complete manuscript and/or artwork.
 Submit your best work.
-Note that we only accept human-created submissions; no AI-generated work.
+Note that we only accept human-created submissions; no AI-generated work will be considered.

 Select an agent.

-Please note that the submission system we use for receiving queries (QueryTracker) shows us the history of an author's submission, including how many times you have submitted to our agency and to whom.
+Please note that the submission system we use for receiving queries (QueryManager) shows us the history of an author's submission.
 To keep things fair for all, we will not consider submissions that do not adhere to our guidelines.

 Submit your work.